 Research was conducted in the summer of 2012 while in San Borja, Bolivia.
 We collaborated closely with R. Godoy and T. Huanca from the Centro Boliviano de Investigación y de Desarrollo Socio Integral (CBIDSI), who provided translators, logistical coordination, and expertise in Tsimane' culture.
-Our studies were approved by the Gran Consejo Tsimane' (Tsimane' grand council).
+Our studies were approved by the Gran Consejo Tsimane' (Tsimane' grand council), as well as institutional IRBs.

-We recruited 92 children aged 3 to 12 to perform a simple variant of Wynn (1992)'s Give-N task (42 males and 50 females).
+We recruited 92 children aged 3 to 12 to perform a simple variant of Wynn's (1992) Give-N task (42 males and 50 females).
 Simultaneously with the child studies, adults from the village were tested on other numerical tasks.